harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-jfrog.md

 helpdocs_is_published: true
 ---

-You can use the **upload Artifacts to JFrog Artifactory** step in your CI pipelines to upload artifacts to [JFrog Artifactory](https://www.jfrog.com/confluence/display/JFROG/JFrog+Artifactory).
+You can use the **Upload Artifacts to JFrog Artifactory** step in your CI pipelines to upload artifacts to [JFrog Artifactory](https://www.jfrog.com/confluence/display/JFROG/JFrog+Artifactory).
 Harness CI also provides steps to [upload artifacts to S3](./upload-artifacts-to-s-3-step-settings.md) and [upload artifacts to GCS](./upload-artifacts-to-gcs-step-settings.md).

 ## Prepare a pipeline